-It is the responsibility of the meet director to ensure a safe and secure environment.
-Make sure to follow common sense safety.
-You should run through a risk assessment when you have set up to find any safety hazards you may have, and address those.
+It is the responsibility of the Meet Director to ensure a safe and secure environment.
+You should run through a risk assessment when you have set up to find any safety hazards you may have.
+You must review the MAAPP policy prior to holding your meet.

-Make sure you have sufficient medical coverage and know how to contact medical support close to your venue in the case of an emergency.
+Make sure you have sufficient medical coverage and know how to contact medical support close to your venue in case of an emergency.